Camera Lenses

 Lenses are generally categorized into two types according to their zoom capabilities.

-Deciding between the two usually comes down to personal preference and the photography genre.
+Deciding between the two usually depends on personal preference and the photography genre.

 1. Prime Lens

-Prime lenses have fixed focal lengths, meaning that there is no zoom feature and a more limited distance range for images.
+Prime lenses have fixed focal lengths, meaning that they do not have a zoom feature and have a more limited distance range for images.

 We have a full guide on prime lenses, so be sure to check that out!

-A significant advantage of a prime lens is its ability to capture more light due to its wider maximum apertures.
+A prime lens’s significant advantage is its ability to capture more light due to its wider maximum apertures.

 This makes them great for shooting in an environment with poor weather or dim lighting.